stryker-mutator/stryker-js/packages/stryker-vue-mutator/README.md

 ## Additional required plugin

 The `Vue Mutator` is not capable of mutating code.
 It is only capable of parsing Vue code in such a way that it's understood by other mutators.
 This means that the `Vue Mutator` will require an additional stryker plugin to work.
+All files that you want to mutate will be passed to the underlying mutator.

 If you write TypeScript code please install this package:
 ```bash